bmi203-2023/minimal-viable-package/README.md

 ## Building a Python Package

 We can automate the majority of building a Python package, however, there are a few starting steps to consider.
-Here we'll outline the best practices (we're aware of) to simplify the process.
+Here we'll outline the best practices (that we're aware of) to simplify the process.

 **1. Install conda**